juan-carlos-correa/is-anagram/README.md

 - Returns `true` or `false`

----

 ## 💡 Tips

-- Use `.toLowerCase()` if needed
+- Think about how to compare the character frequency of both strings efficiently.
-- Use objects, arrays or `Map` to count character frequencies
+- Use a frequency counter to track character counts.
-- Aim for O(n) time complexity if possible
+- Avoid sorting to achieve O(n) time complexity.
-- Compare frequency maps or use one-pass counter

----

 ## 🧪 Run Tests